 Applied Physics at Rice University

-According to Academics Analytics, the Rice University Applied Physics Graduate Program (APP) is currently ranked No. 3 out of 46 applied physics programs in the U.S. Ours is a unique Ph.D. program housed in the Smalley-Curl Institute and jointly supported by the School of Natural Sciences and the School of Engineering.
-Based on the long tradition of combining knowledge from multiple disciplines pioneered by scientists and engineers of the Rice Quantum Institute in the 1970s, this program offers an interdisciplinary education for students who are interested in applying fundamental physics principles to important problems in modern science and engineering.
+According to Academics Analytics, the Rice University Applied Physics Graduate Program (APP) is currently ranked in the top 10 applied physics programs in the USA based on the Scholarly Research Index, in the company of Caltech and Stanford.
+Housed in the Smalley-Curl Institute under the aegis of the Office of Research and jointly supported by the School of Natural Sciences and the School of Engineering, Rice University APP is nevertheless unique.
+Based on the long tradition of combining knowledge from multiple disciplines pioneered by scientists and engineers of the Rice Quantum Institute in the 1970s, this program offers an interdisciplinary education for students who are interested in applying fundamental physics principles to cutting-edge research problems in modern science and engineering.

 APP students fully enjoy the exceptionally high faculty-to-student ratio of ~5:1 by considering the diverse options of research opportunities to choose from during their first semester.
 APP students have the opportunity to work with professors across nine departments at Rice and with faculty at four institutions in the Texas Medical Center.

 Successful completion of the APP curriculum leads to the Doctor of Philosophy (Ph.D.) in Applied Physics.
 Students can choose their five elective courses from more than 140 options.

 Master’s: Students admitted to our Ph.D. program with a bachelor’s degree are required to earn the thesis M.S. within the program before proceeding to the Ph.D.
 The APP does not offer a stand-alone thesis Master of Science (M.S.) degree.
 In addition to research, a total of 9 academic courses is required (with a GPA of 3.0 or better).
 Students are expected to achieve the M.S. within 3 years.
 The M.S. thesis is written in lieu of any qualifying exams or preliminaries.